Ultimate Franklin Real Estate Investing Guide for 2026

 Economy

-The population of Franklin has a per capita level of income of , while the per person income across the state is . is the per capita amount of income for the country in general.
+The citizenry of Franklin has a per capita income of , while the per person level of income all over the state is .
+The populace of the nation overall has a per person level of income of .

-Franklin has an unemployment average of , while the state reports the rate of unemployment at and the national rate at .
+Franklin has an unemployment rate of , whereas the state registers the rate of unemployment at and the US rate at .

 Economy Quick Stats